Frequently Asked Questions (FAQs)

 Is soap that has been aged more likely to develop orange spots?

 In my experience -- YES.
-We age our Castile soap from 9 months to a year.
+When we make and age our Castile soap (aged from 9 months to a year) we sometimes see DOS (Dreaded orange spots) or oxidation.
 Our Castile is made from Olive Oil which has an average of 18 - 20 months of shelf life.
 We identify our best before date based on the best before date of the Olive Oil we use in the product.
 That means when we cure it for a year, there is only 6 - 8 months left on the best before date, when you purchase it.
 When it is purchased on sale, the Best Before date is less than 6 months, so please use ‘on-sale’ bars first.
 You may be disappointed if you store them too long.

 Bottom line: Be careful buying a lot of handmade soap all at once unless you plan on gifting it.
 Instead consider your needs for 3 to 6 months.
 Take caution when buying handmade Castile soaps or soaps that are on sale because best before dates will be sooner than regularly priced products.